jblezoray/stringart/README.md

 ## TODO list

 * a GUI.
-* CLI: an option for setting the shape.
 * CLI: show default values in the help.
 * CLI: add a possibility to use a text string path file as a start point.
 * CORE: before the upscaling step, run a genetic algo for avoiding local optimums. (see [1](http://dr.library.brocku.ca/handle/10464/13709), [2](http://www.cosc.brocku.ca/~bross/JNetic/))